Publication of Case Law

 U.S. Supreme Court (SCOTUS)

 A sample of the various type of state courts.
-For other state court systems see the National Center for State Courts website.
+For other state court systems see Courts and judges by state from Balletpedia.

 |Jurisdiction||Court of Limited Jurisdiction||Court of Original Jurisdiction (GJC)||Intermediate Appellate Court (IAC)||Court of Last Resort (COLR)|